 www.cmnw.org

-Arts and culture in Portland would not be the same without a diverse musical experiences from world-class concerts.
-Art collaborations, educational lectures and master classes are all held in the relaxed casual atmosphere that only Chamber Music Northwest provides.
+Arts and culture in Portland would not be the same without diverse musical experiences from world-class concerts.
+Art collaborations, educational lectures, and master classes are all held in the relaxed casual atmosphere that only Chamber Music Northwest provides.
 Chamber Music Northwest performs in venues throughout Portland for its Summer Festival June 22 – July 26 featuring exceptional artists renowned ensembles masterpieces from the chamber repertoire brand-new pieces being premiered and more.

 Keller Auditorium